AUCOHL/Fault/INSTALLING.md

 To uninstall this, you can simply invoke `fault uninstall`.

 # Usage without installation
-Osu035 will not be used automatically and `fault uninstall`, `fault -V` will not function.
+Osu035 will not be used automatically and both `fault uninstall` and `fault -V` will not function.

+You can use Fault without installing by invoking `swift run Fault` in place of `fault`.
+Please note that you still need all the other dependencies anyway.